G1OJS/SARK100-Firmware/pages/Zero datum for Va and Vz and piecewise linear interpolation.md

 # Zero datum for Va and Vz and piecewise linear interpolation

 The graph below shows a measurement taken using the V13 firmware via the pcLink Configuration Menu item, using the "raw" command to export bridge voltages from my MR300 analyser.
-I converted these voltages to |Z|, VSWR, R and X using [well-known formulas](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/BridgeVoltagesToImpedance/).
+I converted these voltages to mod Z, VSWR, R and X using [well-known formulas](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/BridgeVoltagesToImpedance/).

 It is clear that the analyser struggles to represent loads of this impedance, even after calibration.
 Were this a vector analyser, it would be relatively straightforward to determine the exact capacitance during calibration and remove it from the measured complex load impedance.
 This is not straightforward when the sign of Im(Z) is difficult to determine and Re(Z) is always positive.